Streampunk/macadam/README.md

     frame.video.timecode // a string, or 'false' if not available frame.video.userBits // a number - C-type `uint32_t`

 Non-drop frame timecode is formatted as `HH:MM:SS:FF.f`, where `HH` is the hour, `MM` is the minute, `SS` is the second, `FF` is the frame, or represents a pair of frames for rates above 30fps.
-The `.f` extension is the optional frame pair indicator, once again only for rates above 30fps.
+The `.f` extension is the optional frame pair indicator, used only for rates above 30fps.
 A value of `.0` indicates the first frame in a pair and `.1` for the second.
-If no timecode is available, the value is set to boolean value `false` (not string `'false'`).
+If no timecode is available, the value is set to Boolean value `false` (not string `'false'`).
 For drop frame timecode, the format is the same except that the last colon (`:`) is changes to a semi-colon (`;`), as shown: `HH:MM:SS;FF.f`.

 For playout devices that support timecode insertion, to enable timecode output, set the `startTimecode` property on the options object passed to `macadam.playout({ ... })`.
 The format of the string is the same as for capture.
-This timecode will be used for the first frame, whether using scheduled or synchronous playback, and is then incremented for each subsequent frame.
+This timecode will be used for the first frame, whether using scheduled or synchronous playback, and the timecode value is then incremented for each subsequent frame.
 The timecode's internal frames-per-second is derived from the display mode, as is the timecode type (VITC/SMPTE RP188).

 Make sure to use a colon to set non-drop frame and a semi-colon to set drop frame.
-Get this wrong and timecode output is suppressed.
+Get this wrong and timecode output will be suppressed.

 The playout object has four utility methods for managing timecode: